AndreyZlobin/vegajs/packages/storage/README.md

 ## Conclusion

 `@vegajs/storage` is a powerful and flexible library that simplifies working with storage in your applications.
 The library provides strong typing and offers multiple ready-to-use storage adapters.
 Whether you need to work with `localStorage`, query strings, or mock storage for testing, this library has you covered.

-Install the package today and streamline your storage handling!